 When we first started talking about expanded-cork insulation last summer, we requested some samples to work with.
 Along with being a designer-builder, Eli has an R&D company, PreCraft, Inc., through which he works on figuring out better building systems and how advanced building components can work together.
 This involves a lot of prototyping, and Eli jumped at the opportunity to get his hands on some cork.

 Amorim Isolamentos, which manufacturers the cork insulation in Portugal, sent over several bundles of the boardstock insulation so that we -- mostly Eli -- could figure out how we would use it and exactly what we wanted to order.
-The material is available in thicknesses from a half-inch to about 13 inches and with square or shiplap edges.

 From an energy performance standpoint we wanted to achieve at least R-40 in the house walls and achieve that with a combination of cavity-fill insulation in the walls and rigid insulation on the exterior.
 We planned to use Zip sheathing from Huber Engineered Woods as the air barrier (with all edges and joints taped), allowing the interior insulation system to dry to the interior and a moderately permeable exterior insulation to dry to the exterior.